 On September 28, 2015, our Board authorized a stock repurchase program which allows us to repurchase up to \$5.0 million of our common stock at prices below our net asset value per share as reported in our most recent consolidated financial statements.
 Under the repurchase program, we may, but are not obligated to, repurchase shares of our outstanding common stock in the open market or in privately negotiated transactions from time to time.
 Any repurchases by us will comply with the requirements of Rule 10b-18 under the Exchange Act and any applicable requirements of the 1940 Act.
 Unless extended by our Board, the repurchase program will terminate on the earlier of September 30, 2016 or the repurchase of \$5.0 million of our common stock.
-During the three months ended March 31, 2016, the Company did not make any repurchases of its common stock.
-Since inception, the Company repurchased 113,382 shares of its common stock at an average price of \$11.53 on the open market at a total cost of \$1.3 million.
+During the three and six months ended June 30, 2016, we did not complete any repurchases of its common stock.
+Since the inception of the stock repurchase program, we have repurchased 113,382 shares of our common stock at an average price of \$11.53 on the open market at a total cost of \$1.3 million.
+On July 29, 2016, the Board extended the stock repurchase program until the earlier of June 30, 2017 or the repurchase of \$5.0 million of our common stock.

-At March 31, 2016 and December 31, 2015, the outstanding principal balance under our revolving credit facility, or the Key Facility, with KeyBank National Association, or Key, was \$68.0 million.
-At March 31, 2016 and December 31, 2015, we had available borrowing capacity under the Key Facility of \$2.0 million, subject to existing terms and advance rates.
+At June 30, 2016 and December 31, 2015, the outstanding principal balance under our revolving credit facility, or the Key Facility, with KeyBank National Association, or Key, was \$68.0 million.
+At June 30, 2016, we had borrowing capacity under the Key Facility of \$27.0 million, of which \$21.0 million was available, subject to existing terms and advance rates.
+At December 31, 2015, we had available borrowing capacity under the Key Facility of \$2.0 million, subject to existing terms and advance rates.

-Our operating activities provided cash of \$6.3 million for the three months ended March 31, 2016, and our financing activities used cash of \$9.8 million for the same period.
+Our operating activities provided cash of \$18.1 million for the six months ended June 30, 2016, and our financing activities used cash of \$22.6 million for the same period.
 Our operating activities provided cash primarily from principal payments received on our debt investments partially offset by investments made in portfolio companies.
-Our financing activities used cash primarily to pay down our Asset-Backed Notes and pay distributions to our stockholders.
+Our financing activities used cash primarily to pay off our Asset-Backed Notes and pay distributions to our stockholders.

-Our operating activities provided cash of \$5.4 million for the three months ended March 31, 2015, and our financing activities provided cash of \$16.0 million for the same period.
-Our operating activities provided cash primarily from principal payments received on our debt investments, partially offset by investments made in portfolio companies.
-Our financing activities provided cash primarily from the completion of a follow-on public offering of 2.0 million shares of common stock for net proceeds of \$26.5 million, after deducting underwriting commission and discounts and other offering expenses, which was partially offset by cash used to pay down borrowings and pay distributions to our stockholders.
+Our operating activities used cash of \$28.6 million for the six months ended June 30, 2015, and our financing activities provided cash of \$31.5 million for the same period.
+Our operating activities used cash primarily for investments made in portfolio companies, partially offset by principal payments received on our debt investments.
+Our financing activities provided cash primarily from the completion of a public offering of 2.0 million shares of common stock for net proceeds of \$26.5 million, after deducting underwriting commission and discounts and other offering expenses, and advances on our Key Facility of \$26.0 million, which was partially offset by cash used to pay down our Asset-Backed Notes and pay distributions to our stockholders.